leite/fgodmod/README.md

 Features merged:

-	Tribut Stock Information Tooltip when sending resource see your stock and ally stock

-	Go Back GUI Key Shift + Esc key
+	Show stock information from user player and allies when hovering tribut resource in diplomacy window.

+	Go back to previous GUI with Shift+Esc.

-	Start Into Lobby on game start option
+	Start Into Lobby on game start (option).

-	Tab More Names can continue hitting tab when on multiple possible name tabbings want other name to tab Color Names In Game Chat
+	Continue cycle through possible names on tab.

+	Color names in game's chat text.

-	pause overlay smaller so you can still click game entities and set commands to queue for after unpause.
+	Pause overlay smaller so you can still click game entities and set commands to queue for after unpause.

-	More Darken Fades when dialog windows opened
+	More darken fades when dialog windows opened.

-	unselect game in lobby when player not in a game
+	Unselect game in lobby when selected player is not in a game.

-	axis summary
+	Axis unit in summary.

-	Team Total In Top Panel Tooltip and for observer having summed stats and tooltips available when not player selected.
+	Team total in top panel tooltip and for observer having summed stats and tooltips available when not player selected.

-	Auto Complete Commands In Any Chat
-	See Last Summary In Lobby Hotkey (Ctrl+Tab)
+	Auto complete commands in chats.

+	See last summary in lobby hotkey (Ctrl+Tab).

-	Ping Hint In Game from lobby
+	Ping Hint Into Game from lobby (sign on menu button and ping sound if enabled user notification enabled in options).

-	Highlight Buddies option In Lobby

-	Replace Player In Game feature button for observer
+	Show buddy players and games in different color in lobby (option).

+	Button for replacing player in game for observers.

-	Change Name In Game in options multiplayer name will be applied when joining game from lobby.
+	Different player name for in game (in options multiplayer name).
+It will be applied when joining to a game.

-	Sort Save in Lobby lists

-	Hide Profile in Lobby with Esc hit

-	Next Previous Button In Summary Replay menu

-	Auto Away Lobby Feature
+	Sort save and multi column sort support in Lobby lists.
+Player user priored in sorted players and games list when same data in field.

+	Hide profile panel in lobby, when no player is selected, to get a longer player list.
+(Clear selection with Esc).

+	Show next-, previous-button in replay menu summaries to go through summaries to search.

+	Configurable auto away in lobby after time inactive.

-	Numbers Player and Games In Lobby header on top of the list Lobby More Buttons Start Replay InGame
+	Numbers player and games in lobby header on top of the list.

-	Summary Civ Icon Click
+	Give more buttons in lobby to show options/civilizations tree/replay menu.
+Also starting replays or joining other game from lobby/lobby dialog possible.

+	Summary civ icons can be clicked to see structure tree in summary when needed.

-	Remember Option Page ingame
+	Remember opened option page ingame when reopen.

-	Filter fgod mod out of incompatible games because it doesn't change any simulation so all games can be joined/hosted/saved/loaded/replay
+	Filter fgod mod out of incompatible games.
+(All hosts without the mod can be joined and all players without the mod can join the mod host.)

 	Allow scroll for tab switch between the buttons in options/summary/credits/..

-	Set Teams In GameSetup Dropdown
-	Fight Activity Ratio Summary
+	Set teams configuration in gamesetup dropdown.

+	Fight activity ratio summary.

 	Possibility to join games in lobby dialog from within other games and/or start replay from within other games.

+	Auto rejoin on lost connection in network multiplayer game.

+	Observer view for clients on multiplayer host end.

+	Rejoin question on kick in network multiplayer game.